-Major editors such as the Mirror’s Alison Phillips, the Telegraph’s Chris Evans and The Mail on Sunday’s Ted Verity will be debating the changing role of the editor in newsrooms.
+Major editors such as the Mirror’s Alison Phillips and the Telegraph’s Chris Evans will be debating the changing role of the editor in newsrooms.
 Further highlights include a debate scrutinising the relevance of investigations, covered by leading investigative editors Jonathan Calvert (The Sunday Times) and Claire Newell (The Telegraph).
 A panel on press freedom will include the UK’s Information Commissioner Elizabeth Denham and MP John Whittingdale.

 Alongside Kate Adie, who will be receiving a Lifetime Achievement Award at the Gala Dinner on 12 November, a host of important keynote speakers are soon to be announced.

 The full conference programme for November 12 is available on the Society’s website.

 Keith started in journalism in 1997, through the graduate trainee scheme of a local newspaper group in Kent.
 He was a reporter there for two years before becoming a reporter for Press Association.
 From there Keith joined the Evening Standard as a reporter before taking the leap to news editing back at PA on their national and international desk.